wcj365/love/pandoc/README.md

-# Use Pandoc to generate PDF version
+# Use Pandoc to generate PDF version of the books